dustinpfister/hexo_sitesource/source/_posts/blog-what-to-write-about.md

 ## Conclusion

 I think the best thing to do is to just keep writing.
 I will never have a successful blog if I throw in the towel on this, so I have to keep going.
 I think the main focus is to just write about content that is helpful to others, and makes me happy.

+Be sure to check out my many other [posts on blogging](/categories/blog/).